 --Matt Rigney, author, In Pursuit of Giants

-"Why i'm a Blue Mind Angel:
+"Why i'm in the Blue Mind Tribe:

 1- I derive inspiration from people's abilities to bridge.
 In the case of J, he has the skill to know how to bridge the worlds of academia, activism, storytelling, systemic change work in a way that is very inspirational and effective.
 As an academic/PhD person, he is not afraid of exploring alternate paths to use knowledge for change, vs. letting it sit in a book and fight over who should get credit for which idea.
 This is refreshing and needed.